RomanShtyk/books/chess/The_Amateurs_Mind.md

 * The pawn-pointing rule is useful to know in closed or semi-closed positions.
 If the center is locked, you must attack on the wings with pawns.
 This increases your control of space and opens files for your Rooks.
-The pawn-pointing rule enables you to tell which wing you are supposed to play on by "point- ing" the way.
+The pawn-pointing rule enables you to tell which wing you are supposed to play on by "pointing" the way.
 See the note to Black's 9th move for a more detailed explanation.
 * Don't attack something for no reason!
 Attacking an enemy piece has no value in itself.
 You must always expect your opponent to play the best move, so he will (and you have to believe this!) see the transparent attack and move away